learnable-content/Sketch-3/README.md

 ## Design Tips:

-- Use a 12 Column Layout
+- Use a 12 Column Layout (We'll use Sketch's Layout Settings for this).
 - Designing on an 8pt.
 Grid
 - Design at 1x.